Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Robotics on tour! & CBS Workshops.md

 If the robot is damaged, fix it (I need to take pictures so everybody knows what it looked like).

+Also check motors to ensure they are properly sealed.

 The Ev3 Brick should be put onto the robots base.

 Connect the colour sensor to port 3, and the motors to ports B and C. The motor wires **should** cross due to way the steering works.